 I strive to provide a warm and non-judgemental space for my client’s to talk, believing the relationship and connection between counsellor and client is fundamental to client self-exploration and personal growth.
 I work collaboratively with each client so I can tailor my approach, this is important, as we are all unique.
 Offering a safe and confidential space for the expression and understanding of feelings, I may also use Cognitive Behavioural Therapy (CBT) for exploring thoughts and behaviour, Behavioural Activation for depression, or Mindfulness to help focus on the present.
+I offer the Rewinf Technique for trauma/PTSD.
 I work in a client-centred way, encouraging feedback to help guide any treatment suggestions I make.
 My aim is to support each client to reconnect and develop the confidence to be the expert in their own life.
 I am a registered and accredited member of the British Association for Counselling & Psychotherapy (BACP), and I am therefore required to work to the standards set in the ethical framework for good practice.

 Taking the first step...

 Taking the decision to embark on counselling can be daunting and anxiety provoking.
 Choosing to face our problems or fears, understand past and present experiences or to make a change takes courage.
 Finding the right counsellor is important, so in the first instance I am happy to have a telephone conversation to answer any questions.
 I also offer a reduced fee for our first meeting to allow you to meet me and discuss whether therapy is right for you, and in turn that I am the right therapist for you.